rm511130/Physna_User_Manual/README.md

    7) Impact assessment: carry out a data protection impact assessment.
    8) Data Protection Officers (DPO's): have an identified DPO.

-    **b) _SOC 2 Type 1_:** Physna is [SOC 2 Type 1](https://www.vanta.com/paid/soc2) compliant and is working through the process to attain SOC 2 Type 2 compliance.
+    **b) _SOC 2 (System and Organization Controls)_:** Physna is [SOC 2 Type 1](https://www.vanta.com/paid/soc2) compliant and is working through the process to attain SOC 2 Type 2 compliance.
 SOC 2 is the most sought after security framework for SaaS companies because it demonstrates a company's ability to effectively safeguard the privacy and security of customer and client data.
 SOC 2 involves:
    1) Continuous Monitoring
    2) Reliable Alerts
    3) Secure Cloud Infrastructure Configuration